DSorlov/eid-provider/readme.md

 ### Simple to use

-There is only one way of interfacing the modules regardles of which module.
+There is only one way of sending data into and out of the modules.
+Uniformity regardless of service.
 You can read details of the [methods](docs/methods.md) or see some [more examples](docs/examples.md)

 ```javascript
 const  eidprovider = require('./eid-provider.js')('frejaeid');